WARP-LAB/nextcloud-settings-for-programmers/README.md

 By default Nextcloud

-* Does not sync hidden files which are critical for coding projects as not everything is `git` pushed to some upstream.
+* Does not sync hidden files (files having `.*` naming pattern) which are critical for coding projects as not everything is `git` pushed to some upstream.
 * Synchronises unneeded large files that should be left out as they can be recreated on each machine instantly
 * Synchronises unneeded IDE caching, layout, logging etc. files.